streamdal/streamdal/README.md

 ## Community

 Like what you're seeing?
-Join our [community](https://docs.streamdal.com/community)!
+Join our [Discord community](https://discord.gg/streamdal)!